fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What is the difference between ssr, static generator and prerendering?

 > Why do novice programmers get fixated with things like "lines of code" rather than the actual usability and quality of a system?

 > What does success mean for you as a software engineer/ programmer?